BrickSigma/BrickSigma/README.md

 # About Myself

 My name is Junaid Chaudhry.
-I am a self taught programmer who enjoys exploring different libraries and programming techniques, along with combining them with hardware like the Raspberry Pi and LEGO Mindstorms EV3 and building video games.
+I am a self taught programmer who enjoys exploring different libraries and programming techniques, along with building video games and implementing different computer alogorithms in my projects.

 ## :computer: Some of my projects
-- XBox controller support for the LEGO Mindstorms EV3 kit
-- A stereo system display for Windows desktop
+- NES remake of Pong in 6502 assembly
 - Asteroids clone
 - Chroma-Key software (still in development)
 - Tic-Tac-Toe AI with a graphic user interface